-Graves' disease is one of several causes of an overactive thyroid gland, or hyperthyroidism.
+Graves' disease is the most common cause of an overactive thyroid gland, or hyperthyroidism.
+It is an autoimmune condition, where the body’s own immune system produces antibodies which directly stimulate the thyroid gland to produce thyroid hormone.
 An excess of thyroid hormone leads to a hyper-metabolic state, and causes symptoms such as sweating, palpitations, tremors and weight loss.
-If untreated, serious complications can result, such as heart failure and rhythm disturbances and eye disease.
+If Graves’ disease is left untreated, serious complications can result, such as heart failure and rhythm disturbances and eye disease.

-Graves’ disease is hyperthyroidism due to the body's own immune system forming antibodies which stimulate the thyroid gland, resulting in an excess of thyroid hormone.
-It is usually treated by an endocrinologist with anti-thyroid medications.
-This can often lead to a remission and medications can be safely ceased.
-If medications cannot control Graves' disease, or if patients cannot tolerate the medication due to side-effects or contraindications (such as pregnancy), then surgery to remove the entire thyroid gland is an excellent treatment option.
+Graves’ disease is usually treated by an endocrinologist with anti-thyroid medications.
+This often leads to a remission and medications can be safely ceased.
+However, Graves' disease is sometimes unable to be controlled with medications, and occasionally patients cannot tolerate medication due to side-effects or contraindications (such as pregnancy).
+In these situations, surgery in the form of a total thyroidectomy is an excellent treatment option.